piyoki/jetson_lab/.ipynb_checkpoints/README-checkpoint.md

 jupyter kernelspec list
 ```

-If everything has been setup properly, you should be able to find the new added Conda Environment in the Kernel list.
+-- Notes: If everything has been setup properly, you should be able to find the new added Conda Environment in the Kernel list.

 ![](demo_screenshots/conda_env.png)
 ![](demo_screenshots/conda_env_2.png)